-When wind chill values reach lower than -40, as they have done several times on the Prairies and northern Ontario this season, your skin can freeze within minutes.
+When wind chill values reach lower than -40, which they are all but guaranteed to do at least once a season for parts of the country, your skin can freeze within minutes.

 And the longer you’re exposed, the more likely it is that the damage becomes widespread, to the point of possibly requiring amputation, even if you do manage to find medical attention.

 It’s not just humans, either.
 Despite their furry coats, your pets’ extremities are also at risk, like this stray cat who had to have its ears removed after being rescued.

 And that’s just the extremities.
 When the extreme cold reaches your core, that’s when the risk of death starts setting in.